WitenbergSouza/WitenbergSouza/README.md

   - 🔭Visionary

   ## Languages
-  - I am native Brazlian Portuguese speaker, but no worries, I speak English on a dealy basis.
+  - I am a native Brazilian Portuguese speaker, but no worries, I speak English on a daily basis.

 >-------------------------------------------------------------------------------------------------------------------------------------------------------
 # 📬 Contact